Purpose and Scope

-This document sets out Training 2000’s Supply Chain Fees and Charges Policy for 2016/17.
-The policy applies to all provision that is sub-contracted by Training 2000 under its contract for services with either the SFA or EFA and replaces any previous versions, where applicable, and is effective from 1st August 2016.
+This document sets out Training 2000’s Supply Chain Fees and Charges Policy for 2019/20.
+The policy applies to all provision that is subcontracted non-levy funded delivery by Training 2000 under its contract for services with the ESFA and replaces any previous versions, where applicable, and is effective from 1st August 2019.

-Training 2000 is a Provider of services under contracts awarded by both the Skills Funding Agency and the Education Funding Agency.
+Training 2000 is a Provider of non-levy funded services under contracts awarded by the Education and Skills Funding Agency.

 Some of the provision is delivered via sub-contracted organisation (“the supply chain”).

-Prior to joining the supply chain, all suppliers undergo a comprehensive due diligence process and are selected on the basis of their track record, type of provision delivered and location.
+Prior to joining the supply chain, all suppliers undergo a comprehensive due diligence process, must be on the RoATP, have a good Ofsted grade and are selected on the basis of their track record, type of provision delivered and location.
 This helps to ensure that Training 2000 can effectively respond to demand and local skills priorities.

 Training 2000 will only subcontract in order to meet its strategic aims or where it does not have the technical capability or capacity, for the provision of specialist services which supports core delivery, or where an employer specifically indicates where they require training to be delivered.
-In the majority of cases subcontractors will only be contracted for the provision of a service and will not have full responsibility for delivery in its entirety.
+Subcontractors will only be contracted for the provision of a service and will not have full responsibility for delivery in its entirety.
 Training 2000 will only subcontract to providers of high quality and who are deemed to be low risk from both a quality and financial perspective.

 Training 2000 fees and charges comprise either or both of: